Aptera Electric Car FAQ

 original owners.
 Andromeda was originally purchased by Aptera so that Aptera could

 write its own infotainment software.
-Chris said that they came to the realization that it
+Chris said that they realized that it

 would be easier to just buy an off the self infotainment program rather than try to develop